September 28, 2011 22:36 Filed in: Work

 September 14, 2011 10:43 Filed in: Work

-When you begin to create your independent animation works, and really make them yours, it is absolutely necessary to discover what is your true style.
+When you begin to create your independent anime, or animation works, and really make them yours, it is absolutely necessary to discover what is your true style.
 If you're doing your first project, you most likely won't find this.
 Your first project will very likely be heavily influenced by all of the things you have seen that inspired you to follow this path in the first place.
 Your first work will probably contain a fair amount of imitation, based on the works you love, perhaps those of your childhood or those that are a great inspiration to you now.
 When you get down to the actual doing of your work, though, you true style will begin to dictate itself to you.
 You will know this by how you feel about the doing.

 I remember a comment, long ago, on the old version of this site, where someone mentioned that they had to get through the boring bits, or parts they don't like in their project in order to get to the stuff they enjoy.
-I replied to that commenter that your own independent project should never have boring bits or parts you don't like.
+I replied to that commenter that when you create your own independent anime project, it should never have boring bits or parts you don't like.
 If your project has parts you don't like, is it really your project?
 The whole point of independent animation is to do creative work you want.
 If you are spending your time and effort on parts you don't like, you may as well go work for someone else.
 At the very least, you need to seriously consider why you are doing this project and who you are doing it for.

 My past projects contained both a lot of influence from the things I liked at the time, and a good dose of those "boring bits" or parts I didn't like doing.
 If you look at my latest project, though, you can see I am moving away from both of those obstacles to creative expression.
 I don't mind, though, as the whole thing has been a learning experience.
 I had to learn to separate what I enjoy watching from what I enjoy making.
 I watch and love a large variety of movies, TV Shows, anime, and even game cut scenes.
 Just because I love watching these things, it does not follow that I should equally love to make something like that.
 I had to learn that what you enjoy making has to be about what you enjoy making!
 Notice the present, active tense.
 It's not about the end result.
 It's about the doing.